 Ingredients to Incorporate into Your Winter Skin Care Routine

 Changing your winter skin care routine really doesn’t have to be all that elaborate.
-One easy way to accomplish that is to have a quick look at your skin care products and make sure they’re full of natural ingredients that really hydrate and moisturize the skin.
+One easy way to accomplish that is to have a quick look at your skin care products and make sure they’re full of clean, botanical ingredients that properly hydrate and moisturize the skin.

 Here are some ingredients you should think about incorporating into your winter skin care routine:

-- Glycerin - They say sometimes you just don’t know your own strength and this is especially true of glycerin.
-Glycerin essentially takes the moisture you already have in your skin and brings it to the surface to help keep skin hydrated.
+- Glycerin essentially takes the moisture you already have in your skin and brings it to the surface to help keep skin hydrated.

-- Lactic acid - We know what you’re thinking and yes, lactic acid is an exfoliant, but it’s an extraordinarily gentle one, making it a perfect exfoliant for the winter.
+- Lactic acid is an extraordinarily gentle exfoliant, making it a perfect exfoliant for the winter.

-- Coconut oil - Not only is coconut oil a great moisturizer, it’s an antioxidant that helps protect skin from environmental stressors.
+- Coconut oil is a great moisturizer with antioxidant properties that helps protect skin from environmental stressors.
+Our One Lip Wonder lip treatment employs coconut oil to protect your lips against dryness.

-- Chamomile - If there’s one thing winter skin needs it’s something soothing and nothing soothes like chamomile.
-Not only that, but it’s full of antioxidants to help fight environmental stressors.
+- Chamomile is soothing to the skin and full of antioxidants to help fight environmental stressors.

 Winter Skin Care Routines for Different Skin Types